EJM logo EconJobMarket®

 Macroeconomics; Monetary • Computational Economics

-The Institute for Macroeconomic and International Policies (I-MIP) is a research lab created in Paris in January 2025.
-The Institute is hosted by the Paris School of Economics (PSE) and supported by both PSE and the Center for Economic Research and Applications (CEPREMAP).
+The Institute for Macroeconomic and International Policies (I-MIP) is a research center located in Paris, hosted by the Paris School of Economics (PSE) and supported by both PSE and the Center for Economic Research and Applications (CEPREMAP).
 I-MIP focuses on analyzing and quantitatively assessing public policies using state-of-the-art economic methodologies, with a particular emphasis on numerical techniques.

-o Collaborate with other I-MIP researchers on policy evaluation projects and contribute to the enhancement and maintenance of I-MIP's quantitative tools, in particular the HANK model of the French economy.
+• Collaborate with other I-MIP researchers on policy evaluation projects and contribute to the enhancement and maintenance of I-MIP's quantitative tools, in particular the HANK models of the French economy.

-o Contribute to the policy evaluation work carried out by I-MIP while pursuing independent research, benefiting from the vibrant research environment at both PSE and CEPREMAP, and more generally in Paris, in the field of macroeconomics.
+• Contribute to the policy evaluation work conducted by I-MIP while also pursuing independent research, benefiting from the stimulating research environment at both PSE and CEPREMAP.

 To apply for this position, log in and choose your Applicant role (or, if you have no account, create one).